Backbase/backbase.github.io/_posts/2021-06-16-android-flexible-configuration-with-deferred-resources.md

 Our feature libraries, which include UI, have a number of varying requirements regarding configuration by our customers.
 (My colleague Hari wrote about one such library's requirements [here]({% post_url 2020-08-14-android-configuration-driven-ui-from-epoxy-to-compose %}).)
-One category of common configurations is resources—text, colors, images—that may be defined in various ways, like code, resources, or theme attributes.
-We created [Deferred Resources](https://engineering.backbase.com/DeferredResources) to support such configurations, and with it our customers can easily declare configuration properties from any of these common sources:
+One category of common configurations is resources—text, colors, images—which may be defined in various ways, like code, resources, or theme attributes.
+We created [Deferred Resources](https://engineering.backbase.com/DeferredResources) to support such configurations, and with it our customers can consistently declare configuration properties from any of these common sources:
 ```kotlin
 SomeConfiguration {
     textColor = DeferredColor.Constant(Color.WHITE)